gkipkirui1/DSF-PT08P4-Movie_Recommendation-Project_GKC/README.md

 ### 10. Conclusion

-1. Based on the evaluation results, I was able to arrive at the following:
+Based on the evaluation results, I was able to arrive at the following:

-### Accuracy
 * All the three models were able to identify movies with the highest rating of 5.

-* The collaborative filtering (SVD) model with a low RMSE indicates higher accuracy as compared to the hybrid and content based filtering model.
+* The collaborative filtering with Singular Value Decomposition model with a low RMSE indicates higher accuracy as compared to the hybrid and content based filtering model.

-* Content-Based Filtering method provides moderate RSME, indicationg fairly good accuracy.
+* Content-Based Filtering method provides moderate RSME, indicating fairly good accuracy.
 This can be a good alternative if the user has rich content features and want to recommend items based on the attributes of movies the user has liked.

 * The hybrid model appears to take into consideration both collaborative filtering and content-based filtering model details.
-The higher RMSE indicates lower prediction accuracy compared to the other two models.
+The moderately higher RMSE indicates slightly lower prediction accuracy compared to the other two models.

 ### 11. Recommendation

 * Because of its accuracy and capacity to employ user-specific interaction data, Collaborative Filtering (SVD) model is the best option given the task's emphasis on user ratings.
-Its accuracy and simplicity mnakes it a favourable recommendation model.
+Its accuracy and simplicity makes it a favourable recommendation model.

 ### 12. Future Optimizations